 For more information on what to expect at The Breast Center at CARTI, please click here.

 If your physician has chosen infusion therapy as your course of treatment, here is helpful information to prepare you for your first treatment.
+You can also visit our video library to view additional instructional videos.

 The most commonly used infusion therapy is chemotherapy – often referred to simply as ‘chemo’ – which is a type of cancer treatment that uses drugs to destroy cancer cells.
 Chemo works by stopping or slowing the growth of cancer cells, which grow and divide quickly.
 Sometimes chemotherapy is used as the only cancer treatment, but, more often, you will get chemotherapy along with surgery, radiation therapy or biological therapy.